Do states set car insurance rates by law?

 Why do insurance companies have such different rates?

-Each company has many different basic rate groupings and can set different prices for those groups, basing its estimate of risk on the number and cost of claims that group has filed in the past.
+Insurance company rates differ because each company has many different basic rate groupings and can set different prices for those groups, basing its estimate of risk on the number and cost of claims that group has filed in the past.
 Then the company applies its own surcharges and discounts based on factors specific to a particular driver.
+Each carrier determines how much weight it places on each factor; with higher rates for risk pools the carrier prefers to limit.

 In case you missed it